sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 #### 3.1.1.4 Acknowledgment Type - URLs

-List of URLs (`urls`) of acknowledgement is a container (value tpe array) for 1 or more strings of type URL that specifies a list of URLs or location of the reference to be acknowledged.
+List of URLs (`urls`) of acknowledgement is a container (value type `array`) for 1 or more `string` of type URL that specifies a list of URLs or location of the reference to be acknowledged.
 Any URL of acknowledgment contains the URL or location of the reference to be acknowledged.
-Value type is string with format URI.
+Value type is string with format URI (`uri`).

 ### 3.1.2 Branch Type